mapswipe/python-mapswipe-workers/docs/setup.md

 ## Debugging

 **Where can I find the logs?**:
+- There are two locations for logs
-- `docker logs import`
+    - `docker logs container_name` (eg. `docker logs import`)
+        - take a look at those if your container is not running
-- logs folder
+    - logs folder at the root of project (`python-mapswipe-workers/logs/`)
+        - take a look at those for logs of already running containers

 **ERROR: for postgres during docker-compose**
 - ERROR: for postgres  `Cannot start service postgres: driver failed programming external connectivity on endpoint postgres`